 Relative risks can be presented in many ways.
 This guide may help you recognize a relative risk when you see or hear it.

 You can put your understanding of relative risks to work right away.
-Our Breast Cancer Research section has summary tables of the current body of research on the topics ranging from risk factors to treatment to social support.
-These tables show some of the research behind many of the recommendations and standards of practice discussed throughout Understanding Breast Cancer.
+Our Breast Cancer Research Studies section has summary tables of the current body of research on the topics ranging from risk factors to treatment to social support.
+These tables show some of the research behind many of the recommendations and standards of practice discussed throughout About Breast Cancer.

 If you’re not familiar with how the research process works (or just need a refresher), “How to read a research table” is a good place to start before looking at the tables.

 Learn more about breast cancer research.